-37. Meetings with the Proctor take precedence over all other academic and social engagements and attendance is mandatory during term-time.
-Students who fail to attend a meeting with the Proctor without good reason, will be subject to a fine.
+38. Meetings with the Proctor take precedence over all other academic and social engagements and attendance is mandatory during term-time.
+The Proctor's time is valuable and students who fail to attend meetings unnecessarily delay investigations.
+Students who fail to attend a meeting with the Proctor without good reason will be subject to a fine of £25.
 Repeated failure to attend meetings or unauthorised absence from a meeting will result in either the Proctor proceeding in the student's absence, including the imposition of an appropriate penalty where necessary or a referral of the matter to the Student Conduct Officer for consideration by a Student Conduct Committee.